bhn5ger/crypto-trading-bot/README.md

 - Requirements.txt file to install dependencies quickly on VMs
 - Decouple execution engine into a service dedicated to applying strategies and sending orders to a queue and a service dedicated to processing that queue and executing orders
 - Currently, if code fails the close position logic (sell) after opening a position (buy) it does not retry at the close position logic to close the open position, but instead starts completely over opening another position
-- Must add retries using temporal with workflows and activities that can retry executing code exactly where it failed with the same data at failed runtime
+- Must add retries using temporal with workflows and activities that can retry executing code exactly where it failed with the same data at failed runtime.
+Workflow can be the strategy and activities can be each buy/sell signals in the strategy
 - Add support for mobile for the website, including fixing the hamburger menu and enlarging the strategies image

 PREVIOUS: